-When the CCP1 is programmed for any of the enhanced PWM modes, the active output pins may be configured for auto-shutdown.
-Auto-shutdown immediately places the enhanced PWM output pins into a defined shutdown state when a shutdown event occurs.
+When the CCP1 is programmed for any of the Enhanced PWM modes, the active output pins may be configured for auto-shutdown.
+Auto-shutdown immediately places the Enhanced PWM output pins into a defined shutdown state when a shutdown event occurs.

 A shutdown event can be caused by either of the comparator modules, a low level on the Fault input pin (FLT0) or any combination of these three sources.
 The comparators may be used to monitor a voltage input proportional to a current being monitored in the bridge circuit.
 If the voltage exceeds a threshold, the comparator switches state and triggers a shutdown.
 Alternatively, a low digital signal on FLT0 can also trigger a shutdown.
 The auto-shutdown feature can be disabled by not selecting any auto-shutdown sources.
-The auto-shutdown sources to be used are selected using the ECCPAS2:ECCPAS0 bits (bits<6:4> of the ECCP1AS register).
+The auto-shutdown sources to be used are selected using the ECCPAS<2:0> bits (ECCP1AS<6:4>).

-When a shutdown occurs, the output pins are asynchronously placed in their shutdown states, specified by the PSSAC1:PSSAC0 and PSSBD1:PSSBD0 bits (ECCPAS2:ECCPAS0).
-Each pin pair (P1A/P1C and P1B/P1D) may be set to drive high, drive low or be tristated (not driving).
-The ECCPASE bit (ECCP1AS<7>) is also set to hold the enhanced PWM outputs in their shutdown states.
+When a shutdown occurs, the output pins are asynchronously placed in their shutdown states, specified by the PSSAC<1:0> and PSSBD<1:0> bits (ECCPAS<2:0>).
+Each pin pair (P1A/P1C and P1B/P1D) may be set to drive high, drive low or be tri-stated (not driving).
+The ECCPASE (ECCP1AS<7>) bit is also set to hold the Enhanced PWM outputs in their shutdown states.